SimonHanischSAG/WxConfigLight/README.md

 # WxConfigLight
-Lightweight and free webMethods IntegrationServer package with a simialar but very reduced API like the official and the one and only WxConfig.
+Lightweight and free webMethods IntegrationServer package with a similar but very reduced API like the official and the one and only WxConfig.
-It is designed for a simple introduction into configuration management.
+It is designed for a simple and downward compatible introduction into configuration management like WxConfig is doing that.
 For advanced usage please switch to the official WxConfig.

 <h2>How to use</h2>